F.A.Q. for Students

 Where is the Office of Student Conduct located?

-In the Russell Union on the 2nd floor (room 2022) behind the large wooden doors and in the same suite as the Dean of Students Office.
+The Office of Student Conduct in Statesboro is located in the Russell Union on the 2nd floor (room 2022) behind the large wooden doors and in the same suite as the Dean of Students Office.

-Where can you view the Student Code of Conduct?
+Where can you view the Code of Student Conduct?

-The Student Code of Conduct can be found online here
+The Code of Student Conduct can be found online here

 Where can I file a report with the Office of Student Conduct?

 This form provides an avenue for all faculty, staff, and students to report disturbing or suspicious activity to the Dean of Students Office.
 Incidents can include (but not limited to):

 - Violations of the Code of Student Conduct